jasminepvo/jasminepvo/README.md

 # Looking to make an impact on the world through technology.

 **Projects & Open Source Contributions**:
-- [Hot Soups](https://github.com/HotSoupRepos/HotSoup-frontend) - Open sourced free mobile app that helps those in need of a free meal by locating nearby soup kitchens and food pantries.
+- [HotSoup](https://github.com/HotSoupRepos/HotSoup-frontend) - Open sourced free mobile app that helps those in need of a free meal by locating nearby soup kitchens and food pantries.
 - [FitDevs](https://github.com/FitDevs-withKat) - Community meant to empower developers to explore, maintain, and inspire fitness in our collective lives.
 Open sourced projects such as a Twitter Bot, Discord Bot and Accountability Page.
-- [Studyboard](https://studyboard.kyle-christian.repl.co) - Created by developers for developers to log in and apply pomodoro technique using a stopwatch feature to track working minutes spent developing or improving.
+- [StudyBoard](https://studyboard.kyle-christian.repl.co) - Created by developers for developers to log in and apply pomodoro technique using a stopwatch feature to track working minutes spent developing or improving.
 Once logged, all tracked minutes will be pulled from the database and displayed & ranked on a leaderboard.

 *Still in progress...*
 - [AngelHope](https://github.com/jasminepvo/angelhope) - Landing page to collect user interest metrics for AngelHope, a tech that allows nightlife clientele to report sexual harassment in real time to trained staff onsite.